nginx/agent/README.md

 # Installation
 ## Installing NGINX
 Agent interfaces directly with an NGINX server process installed on the same system.
 If you don't have it already, follow these steps to install [NGINX Open Source](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) or [NGINX Plus](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).
-Once installed ensure NGINX instance is running.
+Once installed, ensure the NGINX instance is running.

 ## Installing Go
-Agent is written in Go and requires Go 1.19 or higher to be installed ([download](https://go.dev/dl/)).
+Agent is written in Go and requires Go 1.19 or higher to be installed.
+You can [download Go from the official website](https://go.dev/dl/)).

 ## Installing Agent from Package Files
 To install Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download `nginx-agent.tar.gz`.
 Extract the file and locate the appropriate binary in the archive.

 Depending on OS distribution and CPU architecture type, use your system's package manager to install the package.
 Some examples:

-Debian, Ubuntu and other distributions using `apt` package manager
+Debian, Ubuntu, and other distributions using the `apt` package manager

 ```
 sudo apt install ./nginx-agent-<agent-version>.deb
 ```
-RHEL, CentOS RHEL, Amazon Linux, Oracle Linux and other distributions using `yum` package manager
+RHEL, CentOS RHEL, Amazon Linux, Oracle Linux, and other distributions using the `yum` package manager
 ```
 sudo yum localinstall nginx-agent-<agent-version>.rpm
 ```
-RHEL and other distributions using `rpm` package manager
+RHEL and other distributions using the `rpm` package manager
 ```
 sudo rpm -i nginx-agent-<agent-version>.rpm
 ```